Colon cancer and rectal cancer can be prevented. Colorectal cancer screening can also detect cancer early — when it is most curable.

 Screening Options for High-Risk Cases

-If you or someone in your family has been diagnosed with a genetic syndrome (like Lynch syndrome) that increases the risk for colon or rectal cancer, it’s important to discuss the following screening options with your doctor.
+If you or someone in your family has been diagnosed with a genetic syndrome (like Lynch syndrome) that increases the risk for colon or rectal cancer, it’s important to discuss the following colorectal cancer screening options with your doctor.

 The American Society of Clinical Oncology recommends these general screening guidelines for those with Lynch syndrome: